kurotetsuka/thoughts/texts/lonely_poem.md

 While no one

     may be at peace

         with this world,

-perhaps one might.
+perhaps none might.
 ~~~